samraHanif0340/samraHanif0340.github.io/_posts/2018-12-02-docker-image.md

     + Confluent-Kafka-Go

     This docker image can be used as a build-stage image to build applications which depend on Golang and confluent-kafka-go.

+1. **GoCV**

+   Automated docker build image for:

+    + Golang:latest (Debian based image)
+    + GoCV
+    + OpenCV 4.0.0

+    This docker image can be used as a build-stage image to build applications which depend on Golang and GoCV.